3 Strategies for the Postponed objection

 - Are your prospects not seeing the value of your product, or in the case of a physical trainer, your service?

-I would like your response to the postponed objection.
+I want your response to the postponed objection.
 Please provide your comments below.

 - After a day, a week, or a month, you follow up with them